BotYue/ELE-292-Lab-SU/Lab 3 Step Response/Lab 3 Main Task 2.md

 - $R = 100~\mathrm{k}\Omega$ resistor
 - $L = 0.22~\mu\mathrm{F}$ capacitor

+#### :pencil2:  Report Item 2-a
+Provide a clear photo of your breadboard connection.

+It will better to compress the photo to less than 1 MB before pasting into Notebook.
+Any online image compressor should work.

 -------------
 ### 📌 Task 2.2 Input Setup
 **Input Signal is setup by Wavegen setup:**